 Entire dental school clinic devoted to free dental care for KC area children on Friday

-The smiles of local elementary school children will fill the clinics and corridors of the UMKC School of Dentistry during Give Kids a Smile day, Friday, February 4, from 9:00 a.m. until 3:30 p.m.
-All of the 240 dental operatories in the UMKC School of Dentistry’s main clinic and virtually all of the school’s students and clinical faculty will be devoted to providing free oral healthcare to about 300 low-income children.
-This is the sixth year the School of Dentistry has participated in Give Kids a Smile.
+KANSAS CITY, Mo. — The smiles of local elementary school children will fill the clinics and corridors of the UMKC School of Dentistry during Give Kids a Smile day, Friday, February 3.
+Beginning at 9 a.m., all of the 240 dental operatories in the UMKC School of Dentistry’s main clinic and virtually all of the school’s students and clinical faculty will be devoted to providing free oral healthcare to disadvantaged children from throughout the KC metro area.
+This is the seventh year the School of Dentistry has participated in Give Kids a Smile.

-The children participating in Give Kids a Smile at UMKC were selected during routine health screenings that Score 1 for Health performs at elementary schools in the KCMO, KCK, Hickman Mills and Raytown school districts.
+The children participating in Give Kids a Smile at UMKC were selected during routine health screenings that Score 1 for Health and the Kansas City University of Medicine and Biosciences perform at elementary schools in the KCMO, KCK, Hickman Mills and Raytown school districts.
 Score 1 for Health also subsidizes and arranges the bus transportation for the children to travel to and from the School of Dentistry.